A Discussion of Dogma, Posterior Chain Work, and a Few Sample Workouts

 I’ve got something super special for you.
 Something wonderful and inspirational and effective.
 Something that I am personally very proud of.
 And something that I know is going to change a lot of lives.

-I’m very, very happy to unveil an incredible new program written by none other than Neghar Fonooni, my wife.
+I’m very, very happy to unveil an incredible new program written by none other than Neghar Fonooni.
 This is her long-awaited debut, the much desired secret project she’s had in the lab for a long time.

 I present, for your consideration, Lean & Lovely: